Northwest Washington Forest Stewardship Coached Planning Courses- Online Fall 2020

-Online – This course will be offered via live, interactive webinars.
-Important: You must have a high-speed internet connection to participate (e.g. DSL, cable).
-The webinars will NOT work over dial-up or other low-speed connections.
+Online – These courses will be offered via live, interactive webinars.
+A high-speed internet connection is needed.
+Dial-up will not work.
+You can access the webinars with your computer or mobile device.
 Access instructions will be provided prior to the class.

 - Eight live webinars taught by the state’s recognized experts

 - A digital library of reference materials and how-to guides